 Recently, a friend shared his failed attempt asking for a pay raise.
 He learned of a new coworker’s salary and went straight to his manager’s office to demand a raise.

 What do you think happened?

 Asking for a raise requires some finesse and preparation.

 I’ve been on both sides of the management table.
 I’ve been the employee asking for a raise and the manager receiving the request.
 Having these dual roles, I’ve learned the best way to ask for a raise.
 It includes research, preparation, and timing.
-These three things make a difference.
+These three things help increase your professional value.

 Fix your mindset to get a pay raise

 Take the emotion out of the request.
 Your boss needs to make a business decision.
-Sure, your boss may show favoritism towards you or another employee, but in the end, he needs to make the numbers work.
+Sure, your boss may show favoritism towards you or another employee, but in the end, she needs to make the numbers work.
 Additionally, working for a larger employer requires more corporate layers to approve a pay raise.
 Your boss will need to know all the facts and details to approve a raise that may need upper management or human resource approval too.

 Sometimes we assume a raise is due by virtue of the time we’ve been at the job or how well we think we’ve done in our position.
 That may be true.
 However, to successfully ask for a pay raise, I suggest the following 8 tactics to increase the likelihood of a positive outcome.

 1. Ask yourself, “Do I really deserve a pay raise?”

 Asking yourself this very question leads to another important question, “Why do you deserve a raise?”
 If you can answer the question with facts, examples, and details, you’re improving your chances.
 Your goal is to prove to your manager that you’ve been due a pay raise.
 This can also help your manager defend your pay raise with upper management.